vaultchem/molvault/README.md

 **Background**

 MolVault is built on Zamas `concrete-ml` library for fully homomorpic encryption (FHE).
-Consider pharma company A to be interested in properties of drug candidate molecules.

-For instance understanding pharmacokinetic properties is crucial for determining a drug candidate's concentration profile at its action site, significantly impacting the drug's effectiveness[1].
+Consider pharma company A to be interested in properties of drug candidate molecules: for instance understanding pharmacokinetic properties is crucial for determining a drug candidate's concentration profile at its action site, significantly impacting the drug's effectiveness [1].

-A does not have sufficient data available for reliable ML predictions.
+Party A may not have sufficient data available for reliable ML predictions.
 Instead, A will securely obtain predictions on molecular data from an untrusted party B that owns a secret database and an ML model with sufficient training data.
-This is only possible using FHE to guarantee party A will not reveal the secret query to party B.

-Here this scenario is simulated with open-source chemistry datasets and tools based on cheminformatics `rdkit` and FHE `concrete-ml`.
+This is only possible using FHE to guarantee party A will not reveal the secret query to party B. Here this scenario is simulated with open-source chemistry datasets and tools based on cheminformatics `rdkit` and FHE `concrete-ml`.
 We give an end-to-end solution to the problem of privacy-preserving prediction for molecules.

 We have also published an app on hugging face that allows you to make predictions on your molecules without sharing them with the world.